Meeting Room Policy

-- A meeting is defined as commercial if the group sponsoring or conducting the meeting has as the purpose of the meeting to advertise, promote, or sell a product or service; or to train and motivate its employees; or for any and all other business-related functions such as market research, interviewing applicants, etc.
+- A meeting is defined as commercial if the group sponsoring or conducting the meeting has as the purpose of the meeting to advertise, promote, or sell a product or service; or to train and motivate its employees; or for business-related functions such as market research.

 Non-profit organizations are required to provide copies of their IRS determination letter or 501c3 certificate.

-- Rooms will be available only during the hours that the library is normally open.
-Reservations must take into account users set up and clean-up of the room.
+- Rooms will be available only during the hours that the Library is normally open.
+Reservations must include time for set up and clean-up of the room, if necessary.

 - Groups are responsible for their own set up.